Unexpected-Pencil/2143-OOP/Assignments/08-P02B/README.md

 * Data: name, score, dice_set, player_stats
 * Actions: roll_dice(), get_score(), update_score()
-* Relationships: Each player has a set of dice and participates in the game.
+* Relationships: Each player has a set of dice and is a participant in the game.

 #### Game Class: